AtriChatterjee1/rust-os/README.md

+# Creating an Operating System on Rust

-This project aims to build a minimalistic Operating System on Rust.
+This project aims to build a minimalistic Operating System on Rust programming language.

 Why Rust?
 - Its low-level with memory safety implemented,
 - Extremely fast (low latency)

+Currently has only BIOS support, will add UEFI support progressively!

 ## How to Replicate